A safe space for healing and hope

 Hi, I’m Frances and I’m so glad you are here.

-As a fully qualified and insured therapist and counsellor with over 15 years of experience, I help and support individuals through bereavement, grief, loss, and some of life’s most challenging transitions.
+With over 15 years of experience I am dedicated to helping and supporting individuals through bereavement, grief, loss, and some of life’s most challenging transitions.

 How my passion for grief counselling developed